Almost Naked Animals: Production

 The series was produced by 9 Story Media Group for Cartoon Network and YTV.
 Noah Z. Jones is the creator of the series, while Brad Ferguson is the director.
 Executive producers includes Vince Commisso, Steve Jarosz, and Jones.
 Other staff for the series include Tanya Green as supervising producer, Tristan Homer as producer and Mark Satterthwaite as creative producer.

 Development for the series started as early as 2006.

 On October 16, 2009, Aaron H. Bynum, news editor of Animation Insider, announced that the series entered production.
 Commisso, president and CEO of 9 Story, was pleasantly surprised and charmed for the production of Almost Naked Animals and said: "We are very excited to be commencing production on Almost Naked Animals,".
 "We spent a great deal of time in development, ensuring the characters, the pacing and the tone of the show was [sic] precise.
 It is extremely gratifying to see our work come to fruition and the end result is this high-quality, curiously funny animated property."

 Home media

 Episodes of Almost Naked Animals are available for digital download through the iTunes Music Store, which are split into two volumes.
 Roadshow Home Entertainment released a 95-minute Region 4 DVD of the show on December 1, 2011.
 In 2012, NCircle Entertainment released episodes on DVD for Canada and the US.
 In the UK, Abbey Home Media released episodes on DVD.

+The show is available to watch on Tubi.